 Top Schools for EMT and Paramedics

-Emergency medical technicians (EMT) and paramedics treat patients who are in life-threatening situations due to automobile accidents, heart attacks, falls and gunshot wounds.
-Certification is required and can be obtained by completing a formal training program, such as a certificate or associate's degree program, available at many schools, colleges and universities.
+Through emergency medical technology and paramedic programs, aspiring professionals learn how to treat patients in life-threatening situations, such as those related to automobile accidents, heart attacks, falls and gunshot wounds.
+Certification is required to become an EMT or paramedic and can be obtained by completing a certificate or an associate's degree program, available at many colleges and universities.
+The three institutions highlighted below include a national, regional and state university; individual programs range from a one-semester certification course to an associate's degree.

 1. George Washington University in Washington, D.C.

-George Washington University's Health Sciences Programs offers a basic EMT certification program that can be completed in one semester.
+George Washington University was ranked 50th among national universities in 2012 by U.S. News & World Report.
+The university's Health Sciences Programs offers a basic EMT certification program that can be completed in one semester.
 This program prepares students to take the EMT Basic Certification Exam offered by the National Registry of Emergency Medical Technicians.
-George Washington University was ranked 50th among national universities in 2012 by U.S. News & World Report.

 2. Brigham Young University in Rexburg, ID

-Brigham Young University in Idaho was founded in 1888 and is affiliated with the Church of Jesus Christ of Latter-day Saints.
-Brigham Young University in Idaho was ranked 12th among western regional colleges by U.S. News & World Report in 2012.
-Brigham Young offers an Associate of Applied Science in Paramedicine that includes training in trauma and medical emergencies, cardiology and medical assessments.
+Brigham Young University, which is affiliated with the Church of Jesus Christ of Latter-day Saints, was ranked 12th among western regional colleges by U.S. News & World Report in 2012.
+Brigham Young offers an Associate of Applied Science in Paramedicine program that includes training in trauma and medical emergencies, cardiology and medical assessments.
 Aspiring paramedics can participate in hospital clinicals and an ambulance internship.

 |Brigham Young University||Largest private university in the state||Rexburg, ID|